Build Parameters

 }

-Rich parameters support multiple validation modes - min, max, monotonic numbers, and regular expressions.
+Coder supports parameters with multiple validation modes: min, max, monotonic numbers, and regular expressions.

 Number